danwalk/EDADAN/README.md

 ### Football
 http://www.football-data.co.uk/

-Using webscraping and also from importing the CSV files available, the data was then cleaned and sent to a database in mysql calling the corresponding funcion from main.ipynb.
+Using webscraping and also from importing the CSV files available, the data was then cleaned and sent to a database in mysql calling the corresponding function from main.ipynb.

 ### The cleaning process includes: